dynatrace-ace/data-access-and-partitioning-codespaces/docs/F-data-access.md

 !!! tip

-    Use **Dynatrace default policies** whenever they meet the customer’s needs.
-If a requirement can’t be met with the defaults, switch to a **custom policy** for that specific case.
+    Use **Dynatrace default policies** as your first choice.
+If a requirement can’t be met with the defaults, switch to a **custom policy** for that specific customer use case.

-    Let's review customer requrements!
+    Let's review customer requirements!

 #### Reviewing Requirements

+Our initial requirement was:

+!!! abstract "initial"
-Our initial requirement was that "Teams should only access their own apps".
+    Teams should only access their own apps.

-By exploring the policies with our customer, they decided to apply it for all those policies mentioned above, meaning that...
+After exploring policies with the customer, they decided to broaden this requirement to:

+!!! abstract "post-review"
-"Teams should access and config their own stuff in Dynatrace"
+    Teams should access and configure their own apps in Dynatrace.

-Makes sense right?
+Makes sense, right?
+To achieve this, we’ll create two groups:

-For that, we'll create 2 groups:

-- Easytrade Readers: users that should have access to their observability data in read mode
+- **Easytrade Readers**: Users who should have read-only access to their observability data.
-- Easytrade Writers: users that have access to their observability data in read mode, and ability to edit monitoring configurations on their scope
+- **Easytrade Writers**: Users who should have read access plus the ability to edit monitoring configurations within their scope.

+But we will first start with the boundary!

 ---

-### Easytrade Boundary
+### Exercise 1: Easytrade Boundary

 Now that any Dynatrace User can access the default features, we want to allow users to access specific observability data.
 We want to create a boundary for the 'Easytrade' app that will be attachable to any permission.

-1. Navigate to the `Account Management Portal > Identity & access management > Policy management`, and to the "Boundaries" tab
+1. Under the `Account Management Portal`, go to `Policy Management`, and to the `Boundaries` tab, finally click on `+ Create boundary`:

     ![](img/createboundary.png)

-2. Click on the "+ Create boundary" button

-3. Call the boundary Easytrade, and fill it with the following query, then click save
+2. Call the boundary `Easytrade`, and fill it in with the following query and click save

     ```sql
     storage:dt.security_context IN ("easytrade", "EasyTrade");